 Apply Briotech Topical Skin Spray 4-6 times daily.
 That's it!

 Simply shake the bottle gently, spray on the mist, and air dry, or pat dry with clean, disposable paper products.
 (No need to rinse.)

 I am totally wowed by this product and find muliple uses for it every day, though I currently have no healing piercings.
 I did have occasion to use it following a pretty serious gym accident that resulted in stitches.
 See photos of my lightning-quick wound healing with Briotech.

 I put it on my toothbrush to keep it clean and support oral health, and use it as hand sanitizer since it kills way more pathogens and does it far more quickly than soap and water or gelled alcohol.
 I apply it to mosquito bites, cuts, scrapes, burns, and stings, and use it after shaving or other depilation to soothe irritation.
 I put it on my face, and also use it on my pets.
 Briotech is fantastic to have around!

-This link is to an article in the Public Library of Science (PLOS) Pathogens, confirming that a specific Briotech HOCl patent-pending formulation (different from their skin spray) deactivates prions.
+This Public Library of Science (PLOS) Pathogens article confirms that a specific Briotech HOCl patent-pending formulation (different from the skin spray) deactivates prions.
 It also includes information on the stability of Briotech--as HOCl was notoriously unstable, prior to their innovation: http://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1005914